Eiim/Chokistream/README.md

 Written in Java 17 with Gradle 7.5, requires Java 17 to be installed :)

 No other requirements.
 Run `gradlew build` in Windows Command Prompt or `./gradlew build` in a Unix terminal.
 The jar is built to `build/libs/chokistream.jar`.

+## Known issues

+Besides GitHub issues:
+ * Layout doesn't work for file streaming or image sequence
+ * Error "The muxer track has finished muxing" when ending file streaming.
+This is perfectly safe.
+ * Top frames in 24bpp games are broken for ChirunoMod v0.2 in JPEG mode.
+This is a ChirunoMod bug, not fixable on this side.